What is CIAM?

 Suppliers and others

 Customers are not the only users who need to access a brand’s site.
-Contractors, suppliers and supporting vendors may also need to access a retailer’s applications to manage inventory or check the status of orders.
-Signing into a CIAM allows direct access to inventory systems, which increases the overall organizational security and usability.
+Contractors, suppliers and supporting vendors may also need to access a retailer’s applications to manage inventory or check order status.
+CIAM allows direct access to inventory systems, which increases the overall organizational security and usability.

-The ability for suppliers to access inventory systems increases direct communication between parties, while helping them anticipate inventory demand before supply becomes an issue.
-CIAM inherently boosts customer service.
+The ability for suppliers to access inventory systems increases direct communication between parties.
+CIAM inherently boosts customer service, helping all parties manage support, anticipate inventory demand, and more.

-In a world with constant evolving interconnectivity and threats, CIAM is an essential option to be explored.
-If a customer has a bad experience with an organization’s site or app, they may move to a competitor where there is less friction in the sales cycle.
-Offering a CIAM system as part of comprehensive shopping and security experience is a competitive advantage for any organization looking to provide a first-class customer experience.
+In a world with ever-evolving interconnectivity and associated threats, CIAM is an essential option to explore for organizations who manage high volumes of external user activity within their systems, sites, or apps.
+Delivering optimal experiences encourages return customers.
+Offering a CIAM system as part of comprehensive shopping and security experience is a competitive advantage when it comes to first-class customer service.